phwd/fbec/readme.md

   - 3403 - Achievement hasn't been registered for this application.
 See https://developers.facebook.com/docs/howtos/achievements/

+  - 3910 - You need permission to edit the details of your Business Manager.
+Please talk to one of your Business Manager admins about changing your role or editing the Business Manager details.

 **???**

   - 1487168 - The account is invalid: The account is invalid